 How Not to be a Total Loser on New Year's Eve

 Yes, New Year's Eve is the biggest party of the year and you're stuck at home again with Mr. Whiskers or even worse: staying home with your parents.
-While everyone else is living it up, you'll be watching the TV intently as Dick Clark is wheeled out of hibernation for his awkward yearly address to the nation.
+While everyone else is living it up, you'll be watching the TV intently as Dick Clark is resurrected for an awkward yearly address to the nation.

 As the countdown begins and the ball slowly drops into a frenzied crowd of revelers, you have the security of your sagging recliner and the comforting presence of store-bought guacamole on your lap.
 The crowd erupts as the clock reaches 0 and "Auld Lang Syne" rings out across the land.
 Though you briefly wonder why we don't use more Gaelic-based songs in celebrations, you quickly nod off to sleep with visions of couples kissing passionately in celebration - and perhaps for the first time.
 Maybe you'll peck Mr Whiskers on the head to mark the occasion, but probably not.